keboola/developers-docs/extend/generic-extractor/config/jobs/index.md

 replaced by the value specified in `endpoint`.

 ### Absolute Full URL
 The full absolute URL must start with a protocol.
-So, with endpoint set to `https://eu.example.com/campaign`, this would be the final resource URL and the path specified in the `baseURL` is completely ignored.
+So, with the endpoint set to `https://eu.example.com/campaign`, this would be the final resource URL and the path specified in the `baseURL` is completely ignored.

 ### Specifying Endpoint
-The following table summarizes some possible outcomes:
+The following table summarizes possible outcomes:

 |`baseURL`|`endpoint`|actual URL|
 |---------|----------|----------|